bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 commands.run_system_with(SystemId, SystemInput);
 ```

-Note that an entire [`Schedule`] can be ran on demand in much the same way,
+Note that an entire [`Schedule`] can be run on demand in much the same way,
 which can be valuable when trying to evaluate complex blocks of logic in response to specific triggers,
 or at a rate other than "once per frame".